Fri3dCamp/timeblaster-2020/README.md

 Added a series resistor for the IR LEDs, this is only required when powering the device from 5V.

+## Firmware

+The default firmware (which has already been flashed on the MCU) can be found on the [Area 3001 Github page](https://github.com/area3001/Timeblaster).

 # Assembly Instructions
 The assembly instructions can also be found in the leaflets located in the "media" folder of this repository